ExtremePro11299/PS2BAT-Interface/README.md

 - Type `unblock` on the main menu.
 ### Module stays undefined after defining it in DefaultModulePath.txt
 - Check if the path in DefaultModulePath.txt is valid.
+### The term Unblock-file is not recognized as a name of a cmdlet
+- Operating systems Windows 7 and older do not support this feature.
+- Unblock Convert.ps1 through the properties menu.
 ## Command list
 ```txt
 Commands